A varying terminal time structure for stochastic optimal control under constrained condition

-\textbf{Abstract}: To establish the stochastic maximum principle for the optimal control problem under state constraints without using Ekland's variational principle, we propose a new optimal control problem, in which the terminal time follows the varying of the control via the constrained condition.
-Focusing on this new optimal control problem, we investigate a novel stochastic maximum principle, which differ from the traditional optimal control problem under state constraints.
+\textbf{Abstract}: In this study, we propose a varying terminal time structure for the optimal control problem under state constraints, in which the terminal time follows the varying of the control via the constrained condition.
+Focusing on this new optimal control problem, we investigate a novel stochastic maximum principle, which differs from the traditional optimal control problem under state constraints.
 The optimal pair of the optimal control model can be verified via this new stochastic maximum principle.
-In addition, this new optimal control model can not only minimize the cost functional but also decreases the holding time.

 \textbf{Keywords}: varying terminal time; stochastic differential equation; stochastic maximum principle

 {\textbf{MSC2010}: 93E03; 93E20; 60G99

 { Abstract}